The Fundamentals of Resistance Training

 Stresses on your body cause it to adapt.
-Like how your feet get callused when you walk barefoot a lot.
+Like how your palms get callused when you work with your hands a lot.

-Similarly, your body adapts by building bigger and stronger muscles in response to resistance training.
+Similarly, your body adapts to resistance training by building bigger and stronger muscles.
 Thereby ensuring you can handle similar stress in the future.

 An intentional and sequential increase in physical stress is called progressive overload.
-When used properly, this progression leads to oingoing muscle and strength gains.
+When used properly, this progression leads to ongoing muscle and strength gains.

 One example of progressive overload dates back over 2,500 years.
 Milo of Croton was six-time Olympic wrestling champion.
 He was a man of incredible strength and athleticism.

 And it’s said that he gained his great strength through one simple strategy.
-As a boy, Milos decided to pick up a young calf near his home and put it on his shoulders.
-Each day he went back and put that calf on his shoulders.
+As a boy, Milo decided to pick up a young calf near his home and put it on his shoulders.
+Each day he went back and put the calf on his shoulders.
 Then, years later, he was no longer lifting a calf but a full-grown bull.

 Like Milo and the calf, a gradual increase in load is the classic example of progressive overload.
 Most likely, this is how you’re used to training.

-When you ad a little bit of weight to the exercises week by week, you see steady strength gains.
-However, getting stronger gets harder as you reach your limits.
+When you add a little bit of weight to an exercise week by week, you see steady strength gains.
+However, getting stronger is harder as you reach your limits.
 So you’re incentivized to change your form in order to lift more.

 Meanwhile, you take some of the load away from specific muscles like the quadriceps.
-Therefore your quads are no longer directly stimulated and do not continue to grow.
+Therefore your quads do not continue to grow.

-The second type of overload is about using less weight to do more work.
+Another type of overload is doing more work with less weight.
 In resistance training, the amount of energy you expend in a given time is called exercise intensity.
 Therefore, intensity increases when you do more work in less time.

-However, increasing intensity isn’t simply a matter of shortening rests between sets.
+However, increasing intensity isn’t simply a matter of shortening rest periods between sets.
 Instead, it also includes putting more stress on an individual muscle.
 The way to achieve this kind of intensity is through isolation.

 Isolation is when you make a specific muscle do all (or most of) the work of moving a weight.
-This increases stress on the target muscle, resulting in a greater adaptation response and more growth.
+You increase stress on the target muscle, resulting in a greater adaptation response and more growth.